 Loofahs are also a worst threat to the health of our skin due to their complicated network of tiny crevices where old cells, grime, bacteria like E. coli could be waiting to greet you.
 Just remember, their colonies thrive in moisture so every time they are not totally dry, you are spreading more of their numbers over yourself.
 If you have to use them to feel clean, you can buy a washable flatter loofah that can fit like a glove or washcloth without a handle over the bulky roll of a traditional one that can be laundered.
 Occasionally, you can also microwave this variety like sponges only for about 20 seconds.

-Other unspecting skin wreckers can be your own towels.
+Other of these myths and misconceptions about skin care is that your own towels could be a part of the problem.
 You may feel clean after every shower or bath, but keep in mind when drying off that you are giving back to that towel with some of your own body oils, traces of lingering bacteria and shedding skin.
 If the thought of wrapping yourself in what is brewing in them doesn’t bother you, then launder them at least once a week.
 Another thought if you can’t abide adding to your laundry workload is to buy smaller size towels over those enormous, plush bath towels.
 You can dry off just as easily using a hand towel and throw it to the wash daily to keep your skin healthier from the risk of those hidden skin wreckers.

 Other things you touch to bedding that can transfer bacteria to infect your skin once in contact also can make your life miserable.
 Wash bedding at least once a week and disinfect some of the common things you reach for every day like computer keyboards, phones, glasses, pens, wallets, keys, inside of our handbags, etc. before touching your face.
 Your own hands are also in this group.
 A habit of touching your face without realizing it is another of the skin saboteurs waiting to wreck your beauty.
 After all, you don’t wash your hands every minute.

-The truth is there are a surprising number of skin wreckers all around us.
+The truth is there are a surprising number of skin care myths and misconceptions all around us that need changed.
 What I shared here are just a few of these hidden dangers that are out there to be aware of.
 Once you know where to look, keeping your skin beautiful is easier to accomplish.